-If you’re unable to find the answer to your question or if there are any questions that you feel should be included in our FAQ then please email us with your suggestions on email@example.com
+If you’re unable to find the answer to your question or if there are any questions that you feel should be included in our FAQ, please email us; firstname.lastname@example.org

 - An internet connection capable of supporting the VoIP traffic

 - A VoIP phone – This can be a physical IP phone, a PC client or a smartphone app.

 A VoIP call only requires 200Kbps of a sustained bandwidth for high quality calls, or 80Kbps for landline quality calls.
 You can quickly evaluate your connection with a free broadband speed test.

 How good is the VoIP call quality?

 The quality of a VoIP call will be dependent on who you are calling, call a mobile, and you will receive a mobile quality call, call another VoIP phone however, and you will receive a better quality of call.

 Is there any difference in making a call with VoIP?

 As an end user, there should be no perceived difference in making a standard call, just pick up the handset and dial.